Republic of Mahabad: Aftermath

 Mustafa Barzani, with his soldiers from Iraqi Kurdistan, had formed the backbone of the Republic's forces.
 After the fall of the republic, most of the soldiers and four officers from the Iraqi army decided to return to Iraq.
 The officers were condemned to death upon returning to Iraq and are today honored along with Qazi as heroes martyred for Kurdistan.
 Several hundred of the soldiers chose to stay with Barzani.
 They defeated all efforts of the Iranian army to intercept them in a five-week march and made their way to Soviet Azerbaijan.
+From 1946, Barzani lived in the Soviet Union, and the Shah remained "eternally suspicious" of him.
+He returned to Iraq when Abdul-Karim Qasim came to power and his relationship with the government changed several times.